Darxo/Hardened/README.md

 - Add face warpaint to all **Fast Bandits**
 - Remove **Steelbrow** from Ifrit, Sapling and Kraken Tentacle
 - Enemies which spawn with **Spear Flurry** now automatically gain **Double Strike** (to balance out how bad that perk is by itself)
+- Enemy archers are 66% less likely to target someone because of how many potential scatter targets are adjacent

 ### Other